odedia/pcf-on-azure-the-hard-way/README.md

 You can go to the value of $PCF_OPSMAN_FQDN in your browser to see Ops Manager but we'll try to do everything from the command line.

-Set the properties under "Azure Config" as follows:
+Set the properties under BOSH director with the following loooooooooooooong command:

 ```